AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/014-my-nightmares.md

 I didn't run but I didn't walk either.
 At least it felt like I was in panic mode.
 I had a bag in Serenity ready to go.
 I had work out new IDs without the Wicked Truth.
 I had to get the fuck out of Dodge.
 Too many people knew the truth.
 Knew who Alex Kennedy was.
 I should burn my reality down this time.
 No one had ever put the real together with the fake.
 But then I had never used Alex Kennedy with a con before.
 Fuck!

 By the  time I'd reached my room I was ready to burn down my life.
-But I got to my door and Benji was stepping inside with his key card looking both directions before slipping
+But I got to my door and Benji was stepping inside with his key card looking both directions before slipping in.
+I couldn't leave him to deal with these vampires alone.
+But I couldn't stay here either.
+Anthony Giovanni would eventually see Nox and he'd fucking tell him everything.

+I pushed open the door to my room just before it closed and Benji was staring at me, "You are a fucking mess I heard you coming."

+"You'd be a mess too if you fucked up like I did."

+Benji laughed, "What you finally regretting leaving New York and your brown eyed beau?"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNjkyNjU2LC0xNjE5MDQ4NjI4LC05Mj
-gwNjUyNTFdfQ==
+eyJoaXN0b3J5IjpbLTEwNDI5NDQxMTIsLTE2MTkwNDg2MjgsLT
+kyODA2NTI1MV19
 -->